 These carnitas bowls are our favorite way to eat carnitas pork.
 They are naturally gluten free without tortillas, you can control the carbs with how much rice you choose and they are so fresh, simple, nutritious and delicious.

 This is such a great little recipe!
-Its just pure good ness and deliciousness all rolled into one little bowl.
-A little while back we posted our recipe for Carnita tacos, but we wanted to give you another way to eat that tender, fall off the bone, flavorful meat.
-Our Carnita bowls are made with a base of cilantro rice and quinoa, chopped fresh tomatoes, black beans, creamy avocado, homemade spicy salsa, chopped cilantro, a sprinkle of salty cojita cheese and a drizzle of spicy mayo.
+Its just pure goodness and deliciousness all rolled into one little carnitas bowl.
+A little while back we posted our recipe for Carnitas tacos, but we wanted to give you another way to eat that tender, fall off the bone, flavorful meat.
+Our carnitas bowls are made with a base of cilantro rice and quinoa, chopped fresh tomatoes, black beans, creamy avocado, homemade spicy salsa, chopped cilantro, a sprinkle of salty cojita cheese and a drizzle of spicy mayo.
 Good for you and tastes amazing with a little bit of all of that in every single bite!

-Of course you don’t have to make your own salsa or spicy mayo for these.
-You can use whatever you have, but fresh salsa is way better than any stuff you will buy in the store and its so dang easy.
+Of course you don’t have to make your own salsa or spicy mayo for these carnitas bowls.
+You can use whatever you have, but this fresh salsa is way better than any stuff you will buy in the store and its so dang easy.
 But this is totally up to you.